craftcms/cms/docs/dev/README.md

-# Templating in Craft
+# Front-End Development

 In Craft, you define your site’s HTML output with templates.

 Templates are files that live within your craft/templates folder.
 The structure of your templates is completely up to you – you can put templates at the root of that folder, within subdirectories, or within subdirectories’ subdirectories (and on and on).
 Whatever works for your site’s needs.

 Craft uses [Twig](http://twig.sensiolabs.org/) to parse your templates.
 Twig is elegant, powerful, and blazing fast.
-If you’re new to Twig, be sure to read through our [documentation](twig-primer.md) to familiarize yourself with its syntax.
+If you’re new to Twig, be sure to read the [Twig Primer](twig-primer.md) to familiarize yourself with its syntax.

 ::: tip
 PHP code isn’t allowed in your templates, but Craft provides various ways to [extend Twig](../extend/extending-twig.md) to suit your needs.